brainsciencecenter/crm/resources/README.md

 # crm/resources

 This directory hosts the terraform scripts for creating the GCP resources and desired folder hierarchy for the BSC POC project.
+The scripts create a folder that contains all projects and resources (`services_folder`) Under the folder, a host project is created that hosts the shared VPC network, subnets, and firewall rules.
+Service projects are projects that are created with IAM settings and firewall rules.

+To create additional resources under projects, see the [crm/deployment-manager](../crm/deployment-manager) directory.

 ## Pre-requisites
 [An excellent tutorial for getting started with resource management with terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform)